-Football could experience worst record since joining DI
+Football could experience worst record since joining Division I

 The Chippewas' losing season has reached historic proportions in the fourth season under coach John Bonamego.